mexuscloud/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply, we can provide the auto approve flag. eg. `terraform apply --auto-approve`

+####  Terraform Destroy

+`terraform destroy`
+This will destroy resources.

+You can also use the auto approve flag to skip the appove prompt. eg. `terraform destroy --auto-approve`

 #### Terraform Lock File

 Is a file used to coordinate and prevent concurrent modifications to the same infrastructure.
 It helps ensure that only one person or process can make changes to the infrastructure at a time, preventing conflicts and data corruption in multi-user or multi-environment scenarios.